awsdocs/aws-cdk-guide/v2/context.md

 ## Example<a name="context_example"></a>

-Below is an example of importing an existing Amazon VPC using AWS CDK context\.
+Below is an example of using an existing Amazon VPC using AWS CDK context\.

 ------
 #### [ TypeScript ]